BWeng20/ruFSM/src/expression_engine/README.md

 | isDefined | One argument of any kind.                                                                                                                                                                          | Data::Boolean | Technical, this checks if the argument is not `Data::Error` or `Data::None`.                        |
 | indexOf   | Two arguments of type Data::String.                                                                                                                                                                | Data::Integer | Get the index of the second string inside the first one.
 Returns -1, if the string was not found.   |
 | In        | One argument of type Data::String.                                                                                                                                                                 | Data::Boolean | Implements SCXML "In" function.
 Returns _true_, if the given state is in the current configuration. |

+### Control Structures

+This Expression Language has no control-structures like a script language.<br/>
+For If/For/While constructs use the SCXML Executable Content elements with this functionality.